Elmwood—Transcona

 Elmwood—Transcona (formerly Winnipeg—Transcona) is a federal electoral district in Manitoba, Canada, that has been represented in the House of Commons of Canada since 1988.
-Its population in 2011 was 85,906.
+Its population in 2021 was 101,691.

 History

 The riding was created in 1987 from Winnipeg North Centre and Winnipeg—Birds Hill ridings.

 It was previously named Winnipeg—Transcona from 1987 to 2003.

-This riding gained territory from Kildonan—St. Paul and a fraction from Saint Boniface during the 2012 electoral redistribution.
+The riding gained territory from Kildonan—St. Paul and a fraction from Saint Boniface during the 2012 electoral redistribution.